rajeshadp/Sentics_TrackSensorObjects_GenerateFusedData/README.md

 Read IMU Data (CSV) – Loads IMU readings (e.g., heading, state).

-Track Objects (Kalman Filter) – Uses a Kalman filter to smooth object positions and estimate movement.
+Track Objects (Kalman Filter) – Uses a Kalman filter to smooth headings and estimate movement.

 Fuse Data – Combines object positions with IMU data based on timestamps.

 Save to CSV – Writes the processed and fused data for further analysis.

-This helps reduce sensor noise, track moving objects more accurately, and correlate sensor data with IMU readings for better insights.
+This helps reduce sensor noise, track moving headings more accurately, and correlate sensor data with IMU readings for better insights.

 Compile & execute:
 ==================